 Starting a business is costly, but some of your startup expenses are tax deductible.
-Make sure you don’t miss out on any tax savings by finding out which of those expenses you can write off.
+Make sure you don’t miss out on any tax savings by finding out which of those expenses you can write off, including how to deduct startup costs.

-You’ve probably heard that one of the many benefits of owning your own business is the tips to succeed as a freelancer associated with business ownership.
+You’ve probably heard that one of the many benefits of owning your own business is the tax deductions associated with business ownership.
 But what are those deductions, and which affect you?
-The IRS distinguishes between the expenses you incur before you actually open the business and the expenses you have once you are in business.
+The IRS distinguishes between the expenses you incur before you actually open the business and the expenses you have once you’re in an active trade or business.

-The costs you incur to start your business are considered capital expenses.
+The start-up expenses you incur to start your business are considered capital expenses.
 Startup expenses are a subset of capital expenses; they’re the expenses you have before you’re ready to accept customers.
+These business costs include various business start-up costs such as market research, legal and accounting fees, and more.
 While most capital expenses are not deductible, under current IRS rules, you can elect to deduct up to a total of $5,000 in business startup expenses and business organizational expenses in the year your business launches, provided your startup expenses are $50,000 or less.
 The $5,000 deduction is reduced by the amount your startup expenses or organizational expenses exceed $50,000.

 Any startup or organizational costs in excess of the $5,000 can be amortized (deducted in equal installments) over a period of 180 months.